Skip to main content

 Adding an LFO

-You have now used all the elementary tools needed to control lights in Capture from Live with Beam!
-This would be a great time to open the Beam Demo Set.als file in Live that came with the Beam Demo Set, and see if it looks similar to the video below.
+You have now used all the elementary tools needed to control lights in the visualizer from Live with Beam!
 Feel free play around now that you know the basics of Beam!

 Next steps

-When you feel ready, you can review and expand on the features you have used so far in the Basics chapter.
+When you feel ready, you can expand on the features you have used so far by learning more about Beam's Application interface.
 Or level up your understanding of Beam's under-the-hood flexibility and its advanced usage scenarios by continuing to the Signal Flow section.

 There is just one more thing left to do in this guide: playing your composition on real lights.